Plan Your Visit

 All pottery programs and workshops take place in our Pottery Studio located on the Markham Museum site.
 Please park near the northern end of the parking lot to the right of the Mount Joy Administrative Building (red brick building).
 The entrance will be a short black gate on the side near the north drive in gate.
 The gate will be unlocked by a staff member prior to the start of the program to allow entry.

 Join us for a guided tour of our beautiful 25-acre site and heritage buildings!
-Included with admission, these tours offer a fascinating glimpse into history.
-Tours are available on weekends at 12:00 PM and 3:00 PM, and on weekdays at 2:00 PM.
+Join a 45-minute tour for a rare chance to step inside our heritage buildings, available exclusively through guided tours.
+Tours are available on Wednesday to Friday at 2:00 PM, and Saturday and Sunday at 12:30 PM and 3:00 PM.

 Educational Tours